BoggTech/Rewritten-Randomizer/README.md

 - Make sure every folder within `output/resources` is included in this command.
 If you chose to include a pack icon, add `pack.png` to it.
 Feel free to edit PackName to whatever you want.

 After doing all of this, assuming there was no errors, you should be left with a file named `PackName.mf`, or something else if you decided to change `PackName` in the previous command.
 Drag this into Toontown Rewritten's content packs folder and refresh the list if you are in-game.
 Your randomized content pack is **ready to use!**

+If you want more information on content packs, check out the [Toontown Rewritten FAQ](https://www.toontownrewritten.com/help/faq/content-packs) or [contentpacks.net](https://contentpacks.net/contact.html) and their affiliated discord server.